CorbanR/sanctum/README.md

 This makes maintaining multiple vault secrets for multiple applications simple and secure.

 ## Usage Example

+### Generic/KV API v1
+**NOTE: If you just starting to use sanctum, and or vault, you should be using API v2 For more info see, [Vault kv v2](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html), or [Vault kv v1](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html)**

-Lets say you have a vault instance with a `generic`, or `kv` enabled backend. if you were to run, `vault read secrets/cool-app/dev/env` you would see something similar to
+Lets say you have a vault instance with a `generic`, or `kv v1` enabled backend. if you were to run, `vault read secrets/cool-app/dev/env` you would see something similar to

 ```